Piagrammist/easy-php-ini/README.md

 ## Config

 Calling the `setup()` method will read, process and write the ini.
+`process()` can be used instead if you do not wish to output to a file.

-By default, nothing happens!
+By default nothing happens!

 ```php
 <?php